 Walmart (WMT) Gains But Lags Market: What You Should Know

-Coming into today, shares of the world's largest retailer had gained 3.12% in the past month.
-In that same time, the Retail-Wholesale sector lost 2.76%, while the S&P 500 lost 1.22%.
+Heading into today, shares of the world's largest retailer had gained 1.73% over the past month, outpacing the Retail-Wholesale sector's loss of 1.18% and the S&P 500's loss of 0.61% in that time.

 Investors will be hoping for strength from WMT as it approaches its next earnings release, which is expected to be November 14, 2019.
-On that day, WMT is projected to report earnings of $1.09 per share, which would represent year-over-year growth of 0.93%.
-Meanwhile, our latest consensus estimate is calling for revenue of $128.99 billion, up 3.28% from the prior-year quarter.
+The company is expected to report EPS of $1.09, up 0.93% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $128.99 billion, up 3.28% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $4.92 per share and revenue of $526.97 billion, which would represent changes of +0.2% and +2.44%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for WMT.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for WMT.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.04% higher within the past month.
-WMT is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.04% higher.
+WMT currently has a Zacks Rank of #2 (Buy).

-Investors should also note WMT's current valuation metrics, including its Forward P/E ratio of 24.24.
-For comparison, its industry has an average Forward P/E of 13.69, which means WMT is trading at a premium to the group.
+In terms of valuation, WMT is currently trading at a Forward P/E ratio of 24.23.
+This valuation marks a premium compared to its industry's average Forward P/E of 14.26.

-Meanwhile, WMT's PEG ratio is currently 5.12.
+It is also worth noting that WMT currently has a PEG ratio of 5.12.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Retail - Supermarkets industry currently had an average PEG ratio of 1.85 as of yesterday's close.
+Retail - Supermarkets stocks are, on average, holding a PEG ratio of 1.89 based on yesterday's closing prices.

 The Retail - Supermarkets industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 220, putting it in the bottom 14% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 223, which puts it in the bottom 13% of all 250+ industries.

 Click to get this free report